tangrams/tangram-docs/docs/Overviews/Shaders-Overview.md

 [ ![](../images/shaders-position.gif) ](http://tangrams.github.io/tangram-docs/map/?shaders/position.yaml)

-Vertex shaders may also be used to implement [map projections](projections.md).
+Vertex shaders may also be used to implement more elaborate transformations including [map projections](projections.md).

 #### `normal`